Reading Time: 5 minutes

 Example of Top-Slicing Relief

 Of the total five years the bond was held, the policyholder was a UK resident for two full years.
 The gain is split between those two years to arrive at £20,000 per annum.
+This total is added to the investor’s other income in those respective periods and taxed at the applicable rate.

 The outcome is that investors can significantly reduce their tax liability on a chargeable gain, particularly if the overall return would have tipped them into the additional rate tax bracket.